The Call to Care for God’s Creation

 He gave me this passion at a time when I was so lost and cared about absolutely nothing.
 I was depressed and broken- all I wanted was to quit school, lock myself in my room and sleep until the end of time.
 God doesn’t want that for His people.
 He wants them to be engaged, alive and compassionate.
 He gave me something that could get a hold my attention, wake me up and fight for the unspoken for.

 The only problem is I have failed to be able to connect this passion with the church.
-Of all, people I would think, Christians would care about the environment.
+Of all, people I would think, Christians would care for God’s creation.
 After all, they believe God gave us the Earth and there are many scriptures telling us to be good stewards of what He gave us.
 I can’t quite put my finger on it, but when I have brought up this subject in a church setting it’s usually met with a kind of annoyance or shrugged off as unimportant.
 I’ve never heard any sermons on this subject either.

 As Christians, I think we should support each other’s God given causes.
 Why does it seem, we are so narrow minded and have tunnel vision when it comes to what is classified as God’s work?